MerginMaps/docs/src/server/install/index.md

 <EnterprisePlatformName /> images are stored on private AWS repository.
 To get access, you need your contract and license from <MerginMapsEmail id="sales" desc="sales team" />.

-Afterwards, you can follow this [guide](./ee/index.md) to retreive your <EnterprisePlatformName /> images.
+Afterwards, you can follow this [guide](./ee/index.md) to retrieve your <EnterprisePlatformName /> images.

 ## Deployment